Why is the South China Sea contentious?

 Vietnam hotly disputes China's historical account, saying China had never claimed sovereignty over the islands before the 1940s.
-Vietnam says both island chains are entirely within its territory.
-It says it has actively ruled over both the Paracels and the Spratlys since the 17th Century - and has the documents to prove it.
+Vietnam says it has actively ruled over both the Paracels and the Spratlys since the 17th Century - and has the documents to prove it.

 The other major claimant in the area is the Philippines, which invokes its geographical proximity to the Spratly Islands as the main basis of its claim for part of the grouping.